Honest comparisons

 • Typed graph, not free-form notesBcontext's nodes carry a kind, status, priority, parent edge, and typed cross-references.
 The retriever and agent endpoints use that structure to give precise answers instead of approximate matches.

 • MCP server first-classClaude Code, Cursor, and Claude Desktop connect via one line in mcp.json.
-Mem has no comparable agent surface — its AI runs inside Mem only.
+Mem has no official MCP server; you'd need to wrap their REST API yourself.

-• Workspace-scoped, not personalBcontext scopes everything to a workspace with RLS, per-token scopes, rate limits, and webhook events.
-The 2–15 seat team band is the target — Mem is purpose-built for one user.
+• Workspace-scoped, not personalBcontext is RLS-scoped workspaces, per-token agent scopes, rate limits, webhook events.
+The 1–15 seat team band is the target — Mem is purpose-built for one user.

-Rule of thumb · Pick Mem for solo personal notes with AI assist.
+Rule of thumb · Pick Mem for solo personal notes with AI assist and great mobile capture.
 Pick Bcontext for project context shared with agents in the 1–15 seat band.

 Migration · from Mem